kartoza/miniSASS/docs/src/user/guide/upload.md

 ### Create New Site option

 By default the create new site option is selected.
-Fill the 1️⃣ required filds and upload the image of the site.
+Fill the 1️⃣ required fields and upload the image of the site.
 To upload the image of the site click on the 2️⃣ `Upload site images` button.

 ![create new site](./img/upload-4.png)